Why Direction Matters More than SMART Goals

 I got fed up with goal setting in my corporate job years ago.
 Goals mattered more than anything else.
 It took at least the first two months of each year until management concluded the annual goals.
 I was part of this management.
 Meanwhile the people doing the real work (e.g. on night shift in my factory) simply did their best without having any S.M.A.R.T. goals on EBIT, ROI, or quality metrics.

-When we achieved the goals (which were relevant for the flexible part of a manager’s income), we celebrated and patted ourselves on the back.
+When we achieved the goals (which were relevant for the variable part of a manager’s income), we celebrated and patted ourselves on the back.
 When we missed the goals, we found brilliant excuses like the general economic downturn, the latest financial crisis (there is always one somewhere), or an earthquake.

 If having goals works for you, that’s great; keep using goals.
 If you feel it doesn’t, don’t worry.
 You don’t have to have goals.
-In fact I have seen too many people running after their goals like the donkey after the carrot in front of
+In fact I have seen too many people running after their goals like the donkey after the carrot in front of the cart.
+These goals remained continuously this tiny little bit out of reach.
+Over time, this gets very frustrating.

 Other people may achieve their professional or financial goals only to find with surprise that this doesn’t get them one step closer to happiness and fulfilment.
 (The typical reaction in such a case is to set the next goal and start running after this one.)